This Bible History Daily feature was originally published in 2013. It has been updated.—Ed.

 Learn about the archaeological evidence of King Herod’s palace in Jerusalem, where the trial of Jesus may have occurred >>

-Jason Schlude is an Assistant Professor of Classics at Duquesne University and specializes in the relationships shared by ancient Rome, the Near East, and the Parthian empire.
+Jason Schlude is an Assistant Professor of Classics at College of Saint Benedict and Saint John’s University and specializes in the relationships shared by ancient Rome, the Near East and the Parthian empire.
 He is an Associate Director of the archaeological excavations at Omrit in northern Israel.